deepgram/deepgram-dotnet-sdk/Deepgram/README.md

 ### CallBackAsync Methods
 >TranscibeFileCallBackAsync and TranscibeUrlCallBackAsync are the methods to use if you want to use a CallBack url
->you can either pass the the CallBack in the method or by setting  the CallBack proeprty in the PrerecordedSchema, but NOT in both
+>you can either pass the the CallBack in the method or by setting  the CallBack proeprty in the PreRecordedSchema, but NOT in both

-#### PrerecordedSchema
+#### PreRecordedSchema
 also see [TranscribeSchema] which prerecored Schema is derived from for more options

 | Property          | Value Type |                                                      reason for                                    |